English Grammar - Sentence Structures

 One of the keys to good writing is understanding the countless ways in which basic sentence structures can be combined and arranged.
 Let's begin by identifying those basic sentence structures and considering how to use them effectively.

-If you're in the mood to brush up on your grammar, this page is for you: brief definitions and examples of the two dozen most common grammatical terms.
+If you're in the mood to brush up on your grammar, this page is for you: brief definitions and examples of 25 of the most common grammatical terms.

 What Is Sentence Combining and How Does It Work?